opencog/miner/opencog/miner/README.md

       (Variable "$Y"))))
 ```

+Note: `VariableSet` can be used instead of `VariableList` when the
+order of the variables in the variable declaration is irrelevant.
+That is most certainly the case for the pattern miner as the only
+thing that matters in that application is the frequency of the
+pattern.
+For that reason we strongly recommend to use `VariableSet`
+whenever possible, such as for instance in the definition of the
+initial pattern.
+Doing so is likely to speed up the search by many
+folds.

-Or, slightly more specialized, a pattern matching only `Inheritance`
+Or, a slight specialization of the pattern above, matching only
-links with same first and second argument would look like
+`Inheritance` links with the same first and second argument would look
+like

 ```scheme
 (Lambda
   (Variable "$X")